KAILAI-Y/PatentInsight/README.md

 4. **Report Generation**: Users can generate and download PDF reports containing detailed analysis results for offline review and sharing.

+5. **AI-Enhanced Insights**: Integrating GPT-4 for advanced data interpretation and utilizing Jieba for Chinese text segmentation and keyword extraction, the platform delivers enhanced insights into patent trends and key topics through AI-driven analysis and natural language processing.
+6. **WebSocket Communication**: Ensuring smooth and live data transfer using WebSocket for a responsive user experience during interactive sessions.

 ## Technology Stack

 This project is built using the following technologies and frameworks: